 What Wise didn't know was that Gorfin had already spoken to Pollard and Carter and, while Gorfin didn't have the courage to say this to Wise face to face, he did turn down the offer.
 In the end, Gorfin sought legal advice and finally got his reimbursement without any strings attached and the volumes were delivered to Wise's lawyers where they were destroyed.

 But this was only the start of Wise's counter-attack.
 He was a man of high esteem, with some powerful friends on both sides of the Atlantic.
-The publishers of “An Enquiry...” soon found themselves on the receiving end of some friendly advice from influence people regarding the validity of “these wild young men”, and about the risk of libel.
+The publishers of “An Enquiry...” soon found themselves on the receiving end of some friendly advice from influential people regarding the validity of “these wild young men”, and about the risk of libel.

 The publishers were especially aware of the risk of libel since, even if they won a case against Wise, the costs would be very high.
 However, they decided that if Wise was the forger then he would not dare go to court, and these feelings were heightened by the episode with Gorfin and also of Wise's visit to the printer of the forgeries.
 Mr Wise asked that Mr Clay should give evidence that they weren't printed for him.
 However, although the ledgers were destroyed, Mr Clay's memory was not, and he remembered clearly that they were for Mr Wise, and would not back down.